Clembs/Webpals/README.md

 ## Release roadmap

-Islands is still in development and will be released in multiple stages.
+Webpals is still in development and will be released in multiple stages.
 The following is a rough roadmap of the features I plan to implement (subject to change).

 ### Private alpha